scheggie/scheggie/README.md

-# Scheggie
+# ScheggieX

-> When you're a vegetarian and your meals need planning, Scheggie is all you need.
+> When you're a vegetarian and your meals need planning, ScheggieX is all you need.

 ## Founding Team Members